Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/PROJ/README.md

 ### Version 9.2.0 from 23.09 on

-  * Version bump of the 9.2.0 EasyConfig
+  * Version bump of the 9.1.1 EasyConfig

   * Needed to add an option to avoid generating errors on unused arguments as somehow some ROCm libraries get added that are not needed.

+### Version 9.3.0 from 23.12 on

+  * Version bump of the 9.2.0 EasyConfig, but moving to the `lib` directory for uniformity.

+  * Adding licensense information to the installation directories.